haoliangyu/ares/README.md

 ## Staff

-Special thanks for these people who contribut to this project:
+Special thanks to these people who contribut to this project:

 * Haoliang Yu
 * Xuan Wang